 AccessSTEM Mentoring Teams

-Because safety is of particular concern for young people using the Internet, this position requires completion of a criminal history background check.
-All Mentor candidates are asked to complete and return the University of Washington Conviction/Criminal History Information form.
-This form will be mailed to you once we receive your completed application.
+Because safety is of particular concern for young people using the Internet, all Mentor candidates are asked to complete and return the University of Washington Conviction/Criminal History Information Questionnaire.
+We will email you a link to this form when we receive your completed application.

 DO-IT Mentor Application Form

 Complete the form below, attaching additional pages if necessary.

 _____________________________________________ Name ____________________________________________ Position _____________________________________________ Organization _____________________________________________ Mailing Address __________________ City _________ State _________ Zipcode __________________ Home Phone __________________ Email 1.
 Are you currently a college student?
 If yes, what institution do you attend?
 What is your year in school and field(s) of study?
 2. Are you currently employed?
 If so, who is your employer?
 3. Please list any postsecondary degrees you have completed.
 4. Have you ever been a mentor?
 If so, please describe your experience(s).
 5. Have you had personal or professional experiences with disabilities that you could share with DO-IT participants?
 If yes, please describe.
 6. Please indicate any special interest or background in science, technology, engineering, and/or mathematics.
 Are you interested in joining an AccessSTEM Team?
 7. Do you have any hobbies or special skills that you think will benefit DO-IT mentees?
 8. Do you speak a language other than English?
 If yes, please list.
 9. Mentoring a young person is a big responsibility and can change the lives of both the mentor and the mentee.
 What do you hope to gain from the experience?
 What do you hope the mentee will gain?

 References: Please list the names and contact information for three references.

 1. ___________________________________________ 2. ___________________________________________ 3. ___________________________________________